loudsheep/stock-exchange-sim-core/README.md

 ---

 **Note**: This is the core trading service.
-For real-time price feeds, connect it to your gRPC price feed server. **[Link to gRPC server repository will be added here]**
+For real-time price feeds, connect it to your gRPC price feed server.